 I kept silent.

 “My birthday celebrations here are merry affairs, aren’t they?”

 CB raised his glass and I poured him his third drink.

-“One for the sea route,” he said.
+“One for the sea route,” he says.

-Whether my mention of the Tedder Curse saved my day and abode, I know not.
+Nevertheless, whether my mention of the Tedder Curse saved my day and abode, I know not.
 But it was yet an added memory to a rich chest of fine birthdays.